verdaccio/verdaccio/website/translated_docs/zh-CN/docker.md

   -v $V_PATH/plugins:/verdaccio/plugins \
   verdaccio/verdaccio
 ```
-> if you are running in a server, you might want to add -d to run it in the background
+> if you are running in a server, you might want to add -d to run it in the background Note: Verdaccio runs as a non-root user (uid=10001) inside the container, if you use bind mount to override default, you need to make sure the mount directory is assigned to the right user.
+In above example, you need to run `sudo chown -R 10001:65533 /path/for/verdaccio` otherwise you will get permission errors at runtime.
+[Use docker volume](https://docs.docker.com/storage/volumes/) is recommended over using bind mount.
 > Note: Verdaccio runs as a non-root user (uid=10001) inside the container, if you use bind mount to override default, you need to make sure the mount directory is assigned to the right user.
 In above example, you need to run `sudo chown -R 10001:65533 /path/for/verdaccio` otherwise you will get permission errors at runtime.
 [Use docker volume](https://docs.docker.com/storage/volumes/) is recommended over using bind mount.

 Verdaccio 4 provides a new set of environment variables to modify either permissions, port or http protocol.
-Here the complete list: Here the complete list:
+Here the complete list: Here the complete list: Here the complete list:

 | 属性                    | default          | 描述                                                 |
 | --------------------- | ---------------- | -------------------------------------------------- |